-A few, large US asset managers continue to be poised for designation as nonbank SIFIs.
+A few, large US asset managers continue to be reviewed for designation as nonbank SIFIs.

 Ever since the Treasury Department’s Office of Financial Research (“OFR”) released its report on Asset Management and Financial Stability in September 2013 (“OFR Report” or “Report”), the industry has vigorously opposed its central conclusion that the activities of the asset management industry as a whole make it systemically important and may pose a risk to US financial stability.